mayerbry/VISCDataPackageTemplate/README.md

 # Code Template for a VISC R Data Package

 This repo contains default code for data processing assays and QC reports.
 It is not intended to be a starting point for new packages, as it does not contain some of the necessary files and directories for packages.
+Use `DataPackageR::datapackage_skeleton()` for that.
 However, it does contain standard data processing functions, standard QC report formatting functions, and standard processing code for BAMA, ELISA, NAb, and ICS.

 PK code can be found in the Nussenzweig PK packages.
 The data and data processing have not been standardized enough yet to publish here.